Hawkgirl (Kendra Saunders): Publication history

 The new Hawkgirl was introduced as part of the 1999 revival of the JSA monthly title.
 The new Hawkgirl is Kendra Saunders, granddaughter of the Golden Age Hawkgirl's cousin, Speed Saunders.
 Hawkgirl would continue to appear regularly in the monthly JSA series and later in the Hawkman monthly.
 In 2006, the ongoing Hawkman monthly series was retitled Hawkgirl starting with issue #50 as part of the "One Year Later" jump forward; Kendra replaced Hawkman as the lead character.
 The Hawkgirl comic book series was finished with issue #66.

 Kendra was a recurrent member of the Birds of Prey.
 Oracle first solicits her assistance in issue #104 in dealing with the Secret Six, for which Oracle rewards her with a car.
-Throughout the Russian arc, Hawkgirl serves as a team member and develops a rivalry with Secret Six member Scandal.
+Throughout the Russian arc, Hawkgirl serves as a team member and develops a rivalry with Secret Six member Scandal Savage.

 She was a member of the Justice League of America at its relaunch, but left the team due to injuries sustained in Final Crisis.
 Kendra and the original Hawkman (Carter Hall) were killed during the Blackest Night storyline; Katar Hol had been killed previously in a final battle with the Hawkgod, and Carter Hall, who had reincarnated in a new body, replaced him as Hawkgirl's partner.
 Carter and Shiera were resurrected after Blackest Night, but Kendra has since been killed again.